-- If the sea and beach are important to you, then locally you can hire ribs, windsurfers, dinghies, or even have sub aqua lessons.
+- If the sea and beach are important to you, then locally you can hire ribs, paddle boards, windsurfers, dinghies, or even have sub aqua lessons.

 - For shopoholics you will not be disappointed with chic designer boutiques, rubbing shoulders with more traditional shops and weekly markets selling local handicrafts, linen, cork and coral and filigree jewelry.